sasidharansd/top-search-result-scrapper/README.md

 # top-search-result-scrapper

-This is a command-line tool written in Go using native packages and goquery, that allows you to scrape search results from Google.
+This is a command-line tool written in Go, that allows you to scrape search results from Google.
 You can specify various parameters such as domain, page numbers, and more to customize your search.

 ## Screenshot: